-Table 12 Port Setup
+Table 13 Port Setup

-LABEL DESCRIPTION

-Settings in this row apply to all ports.
+LABEL DESCRIPTION Settings in this row apply to all ports.
 Use this row only if you want to make some settings the same for all ports.
 Use this row first to set the common settings and then make adjustments on a port-by-port basis.
 Note: Changes in this row are copied to all the ports as soon as you make them.
 Port This is the port index number.
+Active Select this check box to enable a port.
+The factory default for all ports is enabled.
+A port must be enabled for data transmission to occur.
+Name Enter a descriptive name that identifies this port.
+You can enter up to 64 alphanumerical characters.
+Note: Due to space limitation, the port name may be truncated in some web configurator screens. Туре This field displays 10/100M for an Ethernet connection and 10/100/1000M for the Gigabit Ethernet/mini-GBIC ports and 100M for a 100 base-FX fiber-optic port on the ES-2108-LC or a Fast Ethernet SFP transceiver connection on the ES-2108-F.

-Table 12 Port Setup (continued)
+Table 13 Port Setup (continued)